mikeger/e2ee-presentation/README.md

 # Binary build.

-Check `presentation.pdf` if you would like to see the final result.
+Check [Releases page](https://github.com/mikeger/e2ee-presentation/releases/) if you would like to see the final result.

 # Building.